 Indiana had 4,467,848 licensed drivers on the road in 2015, the most recent year with available data.
 Indiana, like most states, requires drivers to carry car insurance to legally drive on its roads.
 Because it is a required expense, many Hoosiers want to find cheap car insurance in Indiana.

-Currently, Indiana drivers pay around $367 a year for minimum coverage and $1,254 for full coverage, which is well below the national average annual cost of insurance, which is $565 for minimum coverage and $1,674 for full coverage.
+Currently, Indiana drivers pay around $367 a year for minimum coverage and $1,254 for full coverage, which is well below the national average annual cost of insurance.
+Nationally, the average rate is $565 for minimum coverage and $1,674 for full coverage.
 Although Hoosiers already pay less than the national average for auto insurance, knowing which carriers tend to offer the cheapest auto insurance in Indiana could help you to save even more.

 The cheapest car insurance in Indiana

 Indiana drivers have a lot of great options when it comes to finding the cheapest car insurance.
 Bankrate used Quadrant Information Services to obtain current 2021 quoted premiums from Indiana insurance companies.
 We then identified which providers had the cheapest coverage while still offering plenty of coverage options and maintaining strong financial stability and customer satisfaction ratings.

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Although USAA does offer the cheapest average minimum and full coverage premiums in Indiana, the company currently only serves both active and retired military, as well as their immediate family members.
 If you qualify for coverage, USAA could be a good option for your car insurance.
 Although it is not officially eligible for ranking by J.D.
 Power due to its eligibility restrictions, USAA did receive the highest number of points in the 2021 U.S. Auto Insurance Study for the North Central region, which includes Indiana.